LesliePi/spiral-cavitation/README.md

 ## License

-This project is licensed under the MIT License or CC-BY-4.0 (see LICENSE file).
+This project is licensed under the MIT License and CC-BY-4.0 (see LICENSE file).

 ## Citation